cdaein/ssam-examples/README.md

 ## Create your own sketch

 Check out the [Ssam documentation](https://github.com/cdaein/ssam/wiki) to learn how to create a creative coding sketch with Ssam.
 It is recommended that you use `npm create ssam@latest` command to set up your own sketch with one of the provided templates.
-This repo has its own compilation and config setup which may not work well for other situations.

 ## Build